marciodrosa/VUnit/README.txt

 =============================================================================

-VUNIT is a simple unit test tool for C++.
+V-UNIT is a simple unit test tool for C++.

 =============================================================================

 PROJECT STRUCTURE:

-VUnit is a header-only library, so it doesn't need to be compiled.
+V-Unit is a header-only library, so it doesn't need to be compiled.
 All files are header files (.h).
 Only the samples projects needs to be compiled, because those contains .cpp files.

 The package contains a solution for Visual Studio, with the VUnit project (the .h files) and other sample files.